What You Didn’t Know About ADT Home Security Cameras

 No. While you can get professional monitoring for your security system, the monitoring service does not include monitoring for your video cameras.
 Due to privacy concerns, few monitored security services offer video monitoring.

-What does “ADT Authorized Dealer” mean?
+What does “ADT Authorized Provider” mean?

-When a dealer is ADT authorized, it means they’re authorized to sell and install ADT equipment and use the ADT logo, but they can set their own prices and have certain policies that may be different from ADT corporate.
+When a provider is ADT authorized, it means they’re authorized to sell and install ADT equipment and use the ADT logo, but they can set their own prices and have certain policies that may be different from ADT corporate.

 Does ADT have dome cameras?